james-door/cv/src/personalProjectsMarkup/website.md

 ```
 The button has `css•position: sticky` so that it is treated like a fixed element.
 It will stick to the bottom of the viewport, with a bottom gap set to `css•0.5rem`.
 When the button reaches the end of its container, `css•content-column`, it will switch to static behavior.
 This avoids it overlapping with the footer.

-The width and height of the `css•<span>` and the two circles is scaled by the custom property `css•--dark-button-scale`.
-The button fits around the `html•<span>` element, and both SVGs are flex children of the `html•<span>` element, with both flex-grow and flex-shrink properties.
-The two circles have their size and positioned calculated with `css•--dark-button-scale`.
+The width and height of the `css•<span>` and the two circles are scaled by the custom property `css•--dark-button-scale`.
+The button fits around the `html•<span>` element and both SVGs are flex children of the `html•<span>` element, with both flex-grow and flex-shrink properties.
+The two circles have their size and position calculated with `css•--dark-button-scale`.
 When `css•colour-theme` is `css•light` the colour of the circle over the moon is transparent.
 When `css•colour-theme` is `css•dark` the colour of the circle over the sun is transparent.

 ```CSS
  .dark-mode-button {